-When looking for the cheapest car insurance, you might start with USAA, Erie Insurance, Root Insurance, Geico, and State Farm – which, based on our in-depth research, all offer competitive prices.
-In the article below, we take a look at average rates and coverage options to help you find the best auto insurance provider for your needs.
+When looking for the cheapest car insurance, you might start with USAA, Erie Insurance, Root Insurance, Geico, and State Farm.
+Based on our in-depth research, these companies all offer competitive prices.
+Below, we look at average rates and coverage options to help you find the best auto insurance provider for your needs.

 If you're ever wondering how to get cheap car insurance, we recommend seeking quotes from multiple providers so you can compare coverage and rates.
-In addition to the insurance company you choose, factors such as your age, vehicle, and driving history can affect your premium, so what’s best for your neighbor might not be best for you.
+In addition to the insurance company you choose, factors such as your age, vehicle, and driving history can affect your premium.

 In this article: